DigitalDieter/LSTM_Music_Generation/README.md

 - GRU model added

 ## Installation / Dependencies
 You need to install the following packages as dependencies.
-For more information visit the project websites
+For more information, visit the project websites.

-- LAME is a high quality MPEG Audio Layer III (MP3) encoder licensed under the LGPL [website][f25fc56f]
+- LAME is a high-quality MPEG Audio Layer III (MP3) encoder licensed under the LGPL [website][f25fc56f]
 - SoX - Sound eXchange, the Swiss Army knife of sound processing programs [website][43594682]

   [f25fc56f]: http://lame.sourceforge.net "lame-website"